March 25, 2017

 The best stance that either spouse should take is that they do not deserve to be treated unfairly and that neither has to become a victim in a divorce situation.
-If one suspects the other of attempting to conceal marital assets, he or she should seek the advice of his or her forensic accountant so that proper actions may be taken or both can visit Forths Forensic Accountants
+If one suspects the other of attempting to conceal marital assets, he or she should seek the advice of his or her forensic accountant so that proper actions may be taken.

 , financial planning